 Samsung Q95T review: Price & features

-The Q95T/Q90T range is expensive by LCD standards, but then it is Samsung’s most highly specified 4K TV for 2020 – a lofty range position that’s delivered some seriously stunning TVs in recent years.
+The Q95T/Q90T range was expensive by LCD standards at launch, but then it was Samsung’s most highly specified 4K TV for 2020 – a lofty range position that’s delivered some seriously stunning TVs in recent years.

 Its sibling, the Q90T, offers the same image quality but with the connections all on the TV itself.
 It's available in most countries including the US: 55-inch (£1,999/$1,799), 65-inch (£2,799/$2,699), 75-inch (£3,999/$3,499) and an 85-inch model in the US ($4,999).

-However, the Q95T/Q90T range has a trick up its sleeve that might just counteract the dimming zone drop.
-As with the Samsung Q950TS 8K TV, the QE65Q95T boasts a new power control system that apportions electrical current to different parts of the image more intelligently.
+The Q95T/Q90T uses a clever backlighting system.
+As with the Samsung Q950TS 8K TV (opens in new tab), the QE65Q95T boasts a new power control system that apportions electrical current to different parts of the image more intelligently.
 In other words, power can be taken away from dark parts of a picture, where it’s not needed, and diverted to bright parts of a picture where it is needed.

 That’s not the only new feature the Q95T/Q90T shares with the Q950TS, either.
 Also onboard is Samsung’s new Object Tracking Sound system, where speakers placed in the top as well as the bottom edges combine with acoustic processing to make sound effects appear to be coming from the correct area of the screen.
 So if a gun goes off in the bottom left corner, that’s where the report will come from.